School Information System

 And yet every May, speakers all over the country fire up the Standard Graduation Speech, the theme of which is: don’t give up on your dreams.
 I know what they mean, but this is a bad way to put it, because it implies you’re supposed to be bound by some plan you made early on.
 The computer world has a name for this: premature optimization.
 And it is synonymous with disaster.
 These speakers would do better to say simply, don’t give up.

-One thought on ““What You’ll Wish You’d Known””
+One response to ““What You’ll Wish You’d Known””

 1. Graham’s essay “Why Nerds Are Unpopular” may also be of interest — and bring reassurance — to some readers and their teenage children.